Rhett Butler is the Founder and CEO of Mongabay, a leading nonprofit media organization dedicated to environmental journalism.

 A recipient of numerous awards and prizes as well as a frequent speaker at events and universities around the world, he also advises a wide range of organizations, including governments, multilateral development agencies, media outlets, academic institutions, foundations, and private sector entities.

-[00:02] Jennifer Wu: Hi everyone, thanks for listening to the Founder Spirit podcast.
+[00:02] Jennifer Wu: Hi everyone, thanks for listening to The Founder Spirit podcast.
 I'm your host, Jennifer Wu.
 In this podcast series, I interview exceptional individuals from all over the world with the founder spirit, ranging from social entrepreneurs, tech founders, to philanthropists, elite athletes, and more.
 Together, we'll uncover not only how they managed to succeed in facing multiple challenges, but also who they are as people and their human story.

 “Journalism is an intervention that can help move the needle, because by increasing transparency, you can increase accountability.”